edn-format/edn-dot-net/README.md

 * EDN Serialization: An extensible framework for EDN serialization and deserialization

 # Why not use clojure.clr?
-Why not use the clojure.clr instead edn-dot-net ?
+Why not use the clojure.clr instead of edn-dot-net ?

 The ability to customize serialization and deserilization, e.g.:
   * You might want your EDN ints to be int32 instead of BigInts
   * Implement serialization/deserialization for you own custom types

 # Deserialization